maladon/docs/tutorials/hvac-tutorial/README.md

 ### Murano CLI

-To create a new production using the Murano CLI:
+To create a new product using the Murano CLI:

 ```sh
 $ murano product create <name>